Rsquared2016/MemeDiffusion/README.md

 In short:

-Sample all public tweets.
+Sample all public tweets for a period of time.
 Get the users tweeting in English.
 Construct an undirected, unweighted network based on reciprocal following relationships between randomly selected users (as bi-directional links reflect more stable and reliable social connections).

 Apply Infomap, an established algorithm to identify the community structure.

-And see how the memes are spreading for different hashtags.
+And see how the memes are spreading for different types of hashtags such as viral memes and non-viral ones.